(p+1)-Algebra for Super p-Brane: the Nambu Bracket Reformulation: Abstract

 \section{Abstract}

-We express the actions of a super-$p$-brane, in the flat and in the curved superspaces, in terms of the Nambu $p+1$-brackets.
-Therefore, due to these brackets, the $p+1$-algebra structure for super-$p$-brane is manifested.
+We express the covariant actions of a super $p$-brane and the corresponding equations of motion, in the flat and curved superspaces, in terms of the Nambu $(p+1)$-brackets.
+These brackets make the $(p+1)$-algebra structure of super $p$-brane manifest.
+For the flat superspace, this reconstruction of the action also allows reformulating it in terms of two sets of differential forms.